kudegras/kudegras/README.md

 <div align="justify">
 My name is Edriech and I'm a computer science student from UST.
 I'm passionate about learning new technologies which I can use to give value to those around me.
 <div>

+# ⚡Work Experience
+- **Software Engineer Intern at PearlPay** - Full-stack development on the Core Banking and Loan Management Solution team in Indonesia branch.
+[Remote.
+Summer 2022]

 # 🛠 Technologies and Tools